RPDevJesco/ZephyrJS/README.md

 ## 📄 License

 MIT License
----

-**ZephyrJS: Where the DOM is your state, and simplicity is your superpower.**
+**ZephyrJS: Rediscovering the performance and simplicity that web development once had.**